Jxkss/jxks0s1nt/README.md

 ## Contact

-For any inquiries, contact `jxksdev` on Discord.
+For any inquiries, contact `jxks` on Discord.

 ## Acknowledgements